fabilab/cell_atlas_approximations_API/docs/source/rest/index.rst

 **Parameters**: None

-**Returns**: A list of organisms for which an atlas approximation is available.
+**Returns**: A dict with only one key, containing a list of organisms for which an atlas approximation is available.

 organs